JCMoses/JCMoses.github.io/README.md

 **Engineering Planner and Structural Engineer @ Waagner-Biro Stahlbau AG (_January 2012 - May 2014_)**
 - Worked in the Steel and Glass Department, undertaking planning and design of engineering structures, tender planning and calculation, and design of steel temporary works.
 - Undertook structural design and planning of building facades, bridges, and steel building frames.
-- Worked closely with clients and architechts to 'trial' design ideas and determine viability.
+- Worked closely with clients and architects to 'trial' design ideas and determine viability.
 - Undertook reporting and documentation of work.

 **Bridge Design Engineer @ AECOM Australia Ltd (_June 2008 - August 2011_)**